History Files Nav bar

 744

-After defeating the Dal Riada Scotti in their Caledonian territories and ruling over them, and also in Ireland, Angus turns his attention south to Alt Clut, and may have defeated them in open battle in this year.
+After defeating the Dal Riada Scotti in their Caledonian territories and ruling over them, and also in Ireland, Angus turns his attention south to Alt Clut, and may defeat them in open battle in this year, although his own forces are unsupported by any allies so a potential victory may not be followed up.

 Brother.
 Killed at Mocetauc by Britons (Annales Cambriae).